What are the 7 main principles of GDPR?

 Principle 2 – Purpose limitations

-This also allows an individual to decide whether they are happy to provide their details and gives some security over its future use.
+This also allows individuals to decide whether they are happy to provide their details and gives some security over its future use.
 GDPR cannot prevent all future use for other purposes in certain circumstances, but this principle contains it.

 An example scenario is when there is a link between the new use and the original reason the data was collected.
 If a person has contacted a business to request information about holidays to California, it’s then compatible to tell them about a special offer on flights to Los Angeles.
 If, however, the organisation then wanted to use the data to sell other goods and services, they’d have to request new permission.